chromody/react-code-blocks-typing/README.md

 React Code Blocks Typing is a simple modification of the original one https://www.npmjs.com/package/react-code-blocks by rajinwonderland.
 All this does is add a typing animation to the code block component.
+Maybe in the future this feature could be added to the main projects functionality.